 The Actress

-One might think that, by now, there would be no stone left unturned when it comes to Nazi-era Germany in the movies.
-We’ve had films about the Holocaust, the resistance, the start of the war, the end of the war, and the daily lives of soldiers and ordinary people on both sides; we’ve had science fiction films, … Continue reading The Actress
+One might think that, by 1988, there was stone left unturned when it came to Nazi-era Germany in the movies.
+There were films about the Holocaust, the resistance, the start of the war, the end of the war, and the daily lives of soldiers and ordinary people on both sides; there were science fiction films, romances, …